 The Arts in Denver

-Denver is an up and coming place for the arts and boasts a full time symphony orchestra, new opera house and many new jazz clubs such as Dazzle Jazz.
-One great amenity at DU is access free transportation.
+Denver is a growing arts community and boasts a full time symphony orchestra, opera house and many jazz clubs such as Dazzle Jazz.
+One great amenity at DU is access to free transportation.
 All members of the DU family can receive an Eco Pass which allow students to ride all of the Denver Transit, including the Light Rail, for free!
-Another great aspect of this, there is alight rail stop on campus, and runs two blocks from the arts district downtown!
+There is a light rail stop right on campus with stops just two blocks from the arts district downtown!

 - The Colorado Symphony